You are here:

 The FEC targeted common office electronics such as:

 - Imaging equipment, like printers, fax and copy machines

 The FEC can also assist Partners in improving data center and server management.

-The national program goals of the FEC are as follows:
+The national program goals of the FEC were as follows:

 - 95 percent of eligible electronic equipment purchased or leased annually by FEC Partners facilities is EPEAT-registered.

 - 100 percent of eligible computers and monitors in operation at FEC Partner facilities have ENERGY STAR power management features enabled.